GardOS/QuizExercise/README.md

+## QuizExercise

-# Exercise in subject 'Enterpriseprogramming 2'.
+Exercise in subject 'Enterpriseprogramming 2'.
-# The goal of the exercise is to create a quiz game in spring.
+The goal of the exercise is to create a quiz game in spring.